EinEinfach/CaSSAndRA_PathPlannerCore/README.md

 ### Standalone (C++)

 To test the planner without Python, use the provided `main.cpp` debug script.
-It reads a `map.geojson` and calculates the path directly.
+It reads a `example_map.json` and calculates the path directly.

 > **Note:**
 > When running in standalone mode, the planner automatically generates an SVG file named `test_map.svg` in the root directory for visual verification of the calculated path and geometry.